CodeLikeAGirl18/compSys-e2019-pub/tools/vm/README.md

  * Compile and execute your code on the VM (logged-in terminal)
  * You should still use git on your machine to share with your group

 This requires that you have an ssh server installed and running on your machine.
-On OS X you do this by going to "Preferences" -> "Sharing" and enabling "Remote login".
+On OS X you do this by going to "Preferences" -> "Sharing" and enabling "Remote login". __THIS IS VERY IMPORTANT__

 First you need to setup which directory that you want to have mounted on the VM.
 You do this by calling